ptrckqn/shadibeshai-website/src/pages/lab.md

       image: /uploads/adam-iskric.jpg
       body: Now completing Graduate Training in Clinical Psychology at Hofstra University in New York.
-    - title: Nicole DelRosario
-      sub: Current Master’s Student
-      image: /uploads/nicole-delrosario.jpg
-      body: Nicole graduated from the University of Winnipeg with her B.A.
-(Hons.) in Psychology.
-She is currently in her second year of the M.A. program in Clinical Psychology at the University of Regina.
-Her Master's thesis focuses on public perceptions of mindfulness-based programs, and whether brief and specific psychoeducation may improve these perceptions.
-This research is funded by a Joseph-Armand Bombardier Canada Graduate Master's Scholarship.
-Additional research and clinical interests include exploring barriers to mental health service use and group therapy.
-When not in the lab, she enjoys roller skating and scrapbooking
     - title: Sarah Nykiforuk
       sub: Honours Student
       image: /uploads/sarah-nykiforuk.png